AddyKhan257/git-practice/README.md

-This Repository I
-s For The git Commands That I  Added all The git Commands in this repo  that I Ever Been Learned
+This Repository Is For The git Commands That I  Added all The git Commands in this repo  that I Ever Been Learned